thatkit/thatkit/README.md

 👋 Hi, I’m [Nikita](https://github.com/thatkit).
 You can find some of my completed projects in the pinned repos.

-📚learning TS, GraphQL, NestJS, MobX, Stylus
+📚learning TypeScript, GraphQL, NestJS, MobX, Stylus

 ## Check the pinned repos for pet projects!